Snaze878/RBR_Bot_MySQL/README.md

 - **Google Sheets Integration**
   Dynamically syncs new rally weeks and configuration from a form submission.

-- **Advanced Commands**
+- **Admin-Only Control**
-  Search drivers, compare results, or filter by season/week.
+  Sync from Google Sheets, force restarts, recalculate points, and database checks.

-- **New: Driver Stats, Trends & History**
+- **Driver Stats, Trends & History**
-  Track individual driver performance, podiums, weekly progression, and vehicle usage.
+  Track individual performance, podiums, weekly progression, and vehicle usage.

+- **Stage Completion Progress**
+  Monitor stage-by-stage progress with ✅/❌ breakdowns.

+- **Most Wins Tracker**
+  Displays top drivers with the most stage wins.

+- **Custom Points System**
+  Built-in seasonal points system that calculates driver standings each week.
+Points are recalculated automatically when a new active week begins.

 - **Archived Data Support**
   Past results are cached and accessible via commands.

-- **CSV-Based Standings**
-  Reads from `standings.csv` to show season-long point totals.

 - **Two Leaderboard Tables**
-  Now logs both LEFT and RIGHT table data from the rallysimfans website.
+  Logs both LEFT and RIGHT table data from the rallysimfans website.

+- **Stability Watchdog**
+  Auto-alerts if the bot enters a reconnect loop.

 ---